hchood/ember-tutorial-02-2015/README.md

  rake db:create
  ```

-* Add `active_model_serializers` gem and testing and debugging gems and bundle.
+* Add `active_model_serializers` gem and testing and debugging gems, run RSpec generator, and bundle.
 Commit your changes. **Make sure to specify version 0.8.3 for active_model_serializers if you're using Rails 4.2! (which you should be).**

   ```ruby
   # Gemfile